sheygs/demo-credit/README.md

 ### demo-credit

-> A mobile lending app.
+> Demo credit is a mobile lending app.

 ### Objective